 If you are considering further academic study (PhD) and you would like the opportunity to research a topic relating to information systems and digital innovation, the 8,000 word dissertation will enable you to test and apply the techniques and theories you have gained.
 You will be supervised and supported throughout and will usually submit your dissertation in early September.

-In total you will study six compulsory modules, two optional modules, and complete a dissertation and a Research Methods module.
+In total you will study six core modules, two optional modules, and complete a dissertation and a Research Methods module.

 Business in Practice route